vagg-peer/xml-counter/README.md

 Instalation:

-1)Download the project .zip from this repository, and install it throu wordpress plugin installation tool.
+1. Download the project .zip from this repository, and install it throu wordpress plugin installation tool.

 OR

-2) Upload and extract the .zip from this repository via FTP in folder "wp-content/plugins", and activated in "Plugins > Installed Plugins" in admin dashboard
+2. Upload and extract the .zip from this repository via FTP in folder "wp-content/plugins", and activated in "Plugins > Installed Plugins" in admin dashboard